dynatrace-ace/dynatrace-mattermost-workflow-action/README.md

 [Dynatrace](https://www.dynatrace.com/) is a software company that provides a comprehensive observability platform designed to monitor, analyze, and optimize application performance, IT infrastructure, and user experience.

-Dynatrace Workflows are powerful tools within the Dynatrace platform that allows you to automate and orchestrate various IT processes.
-Check [this](https://docs.dynatrace.com/docs/analyze-explore-automate/workflows/quickstart) example.
+[Dynatrace Workflows](https://docs.dynatrace.com/docs/analyze-explore-automate/workflows/quickstart) are powerful tools within the Dynatrace platform that allows you to automate and orchestrate various IT processes.

 [Dynatrace Workflow Action](https://docs.dynatrace.com/docs/analyze-explore-automate/workflows/default-workflow-actions) are reusable functions that can be configured and triggered within a workflow to perform specific tasks.
 Actions are the building blocks of workflows and can be used to automate various processes.